 - 4 russet potatoes: I found that russet potatoes are perfect for this recipe.
 I used 4 small to medium-sized ones, but if you opt for larger potatoes, be sure to adjust the amount of toppings accordingly.

-- 1 tbsp extra virgin olive oil: You can substitute with avocado oil if you prefer, but I think olive oil gives the best flavor.
+- 1 tablespoon extra virgin olive oil: You can substitute with avocado oil if you prefer, but I think olive oil gives the best flavor.

 - 2-4 green onions: Use both the green and white parts for maximum flavor.

-- 1/2 cup sour cream + 1 tsp extra virgin olive oil: This combination adds a creamy and rich topping with a touch of extra flavor.
+- ½ cup sour cream + 1 teaspoon extra virgin olive oil: This combination adds a creamy and rich topping with a touch of extra flavor.

 Substitutions